 The book includes section introductions to guide the reader through the debates and ideas and a glossary offering clear definitions of key terms and concepts.

-Andrew King is a Senior Lecturer in Sociology at the University of Surrey where he is also Co-Director of the Centre for Research on Ageing and Gender.
+Andrew King is Professor of Sociology at the University of Surrey where he is also Co-Director of the Centre for Research on Ageing and Gender.

 Kathryn Almack is Professor of Health and Family Lives at the University of Hertfordshire.
 Her research has included a focus on LGBT older people, ageing and end of life care.